mzgubic/CachedCalls.jl/README.md

 - The inputs to the macro are considered the same if their hashes are the same.

 Notably, `hash(1) == hash(1.0)`, and similarly for `DataFrame`s that differ only by column names.
+Additionally, function arguments are differentiated by name only.